eps696/aphantasia/README.md

 * Some experimental tricks with less definite effects:
 `--enforce X` adds more details by boosting similarity between two parallel samples. good start is ~0.1.
 `--expand X` boosts diversity by enforcing difference between prev/next samples. good start is ~0.3.
-`--notext X` tries to remove "graffiti" by subtracting plotted text prompt. good start is ~0.1.
 `--noise X` adds some noise to the parameters, possibly making composition less clogged (in a degree).
 `--macro X` (from 0 to 1) shifts generation to bigger forms and less disperse composition. should not be too close to 1, since the quality depends on the variety of samples.
 `--prog` sets progressive learning rate (from 0.1x to 2x of the one, set by `lrate`). it may boost macro forms creation in some cases (see more [here](https://github.com/eps696/aphantasia/issues/2)).